vuetifyjs/vuetify/packages/docs/src/pages/en/components/data-tables.md

 # Data tables

 The `v-data-table` component is used for displaying tabular data.
-Features include sorting, searching, pagination, content-editing, and row selection.
+Features include sorting, searching, pagination, grouping, and row selection.

 <entry />